sbshah97/hello-world/PHP/README.md

 ## Mac OS

 ### Installation
-1. Since apache and PHP come packaged with Max OS no need to install manually again.
+1. Since apache and PHP come packaged with Mac OS no need to install manually again.

 ### Alternative install PHP with homebrew